rooftop-media/rooftop-media.org-tutorial/version2.0/tutorial.md

 Backups are now being regularly made on the server.
 But what if the server is deleted?

-You can also manually copy files from the server to your computer.
+You can also manually copy files from the server to your computer using (scp)[https://superuser.com/questions/92233/how-can-i-copy-files-with-ssh]
-Or, you can set up a script to copy the server's files regulary.
+(Or, you can set up a cron script to copy the server's files regulary. )

 ```bash